Local fine art movers and London exhibition enthusiasts cover the unmissable art installations of 2018.

 Tate Britain refers to this exhibition as a “reminder of some of the best painters of human life, from big names like Lucian Freud and Francis Bacon to rarer works from Frank Auerbach and Paula Rego”.

-The All Too Human exhibition will interestingly feature Sir Francis Bacon’s large-scale portrait of Lucian Freud — a work that has been in private hands and not exhibited for over 50 years.
-A particular favourite of our fine art movers, this striking six-foot portrait depicts Freud bare-chested and curled up in the corner of a dark room.
-Although Bacon and Freud were viewed by many as rivals, they were actually inseparable friends, as shown through the series of portraits each artist made of the other.
+This exhibition will interestingly feature Sir Francis Bacon’s large-scale portrait of Lucian Freud — a work that has been in private hands and not exhibited for over 50 years.
+The six-foot portrait depicts Freud bare-chested and curled up in the corner of a dark room.
+Although Bacon and Freud were viewed by many as rivals, they were inseparable friends, as shown through the series of portraits each artist made of the other.

 The exhibition will also show a portrait of Bacon’s lover, Peter Lacy.
-This work was completed in 1962, the year of Lacy’s death, and has never been shown publicly in the UK.
+This work was completed in 1962, the year of Lacy’s death, and has not shown publicly in the UK.

 June 28 – October 21.